open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/connectors/pipeline/domo-pipeline/cli.md

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.

-**Note:** For metadata ingestion, kindly make sure add alteast `data` scopes to the clientId provided.
+**Note:** For metadata ingestion, kindly make sure add atleast `data` scopes to the clientId provided.
 Question related to scopes, click [here](https://developer.domo.com/portal/1845fc11bbe5d-api-authentication).

 ### Python Requirements